onebytegone/banknote/README.md

 # banknote

 Banknote is a simple personal finance tracking website.
+The data processing is based on a transactional processing model.

+Things are still in development for this.

 ## Setup